pathpre/pythonpactice/README.md

 # pythonpactice

-This is for pythin practice and pushing pythin scripts onto github
+This is for python practice and pushing python scripts onto github